ESPRI-Mod/synda/synda/doc/replication.md

 Notes:

-* You can create many selection files (e.g. one per project)
+* You can untar many selection files (e.g. one per project)
 * Selection file(s) must be stored in the 'selection' folder

 ## File discovery